-Overview
+Online Module Overview

-This document has been provided for participants completing a Revive2Survive training course.
+This document has been provided for participants completing a Revive2Survive First Aid Training course.

-Please use this material to complete your course pack and answer your online multiple choice theory assessment.
-There are no assessments in these modules, please use the link and attachment provided in your course confirmation email.
+Please use this material to complete the Course Pack and answer the online multiple-choice theory assessment.

+There are no assessments in these module packs, please use the link and attachment provided in your course confirmation email.